oklahomawatch/state-salary-parser/README.md

 - Clean, transform and aggregate into something our Django DB can ingest.
 These files land in `./parsed_data`.
 - Kill and fill the data in Django.

-If the parsing script runs into an agency or pay code in the data that's not in the master lists -- or the supplemental lists from `./lookups` -- it writes those files out to `./fixme`.
+If the parsing script runs into an agency or pay code in the data that's not in the master lists -- or the supplemental lists from `./parser/lookups.py` -- it writes those files out to `./fixme`.
 That's when you pick up the phone and call a data specialist over in state payroll.

-## Running the update script
+## Running the script
 Running `$ python parser/parser.py` calls the functions in order.

 ## Uploading the files
-At the moment, still a manual process, sorry.
+At the moment, this is still a manual process, sorry.
 Use PHPMyAdmin.
-The tilde-delimited files created:
+The tilde-delimited files created are:

 - `edu-agencies-ready-to-upload.txt`
 - `state-agencies-ready-to-upload.txt`